SpinDoctorMRI/SpinDoctor/README.md

 * Code refactoring, change of data structures
 * New input file system, controlled by a structure `setup`
-* Som speed and memory improvements (extensive vectorization, reduced memory usage in ODE solvers)
+* Some speed and memory improvements (extensive vectorization, reduced memory usage in ODE solvers)
 * Support for parallel outer loops (solve for multiple directions, amplitudes and sequences in parallel)
 * Diffusion tensors as an alternative to scalar diffusion coefficients
 * Matrix formalism with built in Matlab functions instead of PDE Toolbox